BlackbitDigitalCommerce/pimcore-better-search/README.md

 # Pimcore Better Search

 For efficient data maintenance it is mandatory to have an efficient search.
-This bundle replaces Pimcore's backend search functionality to offer a search experience like users know from popular web search engines.
+This bundle is a drop-in replacement for Pimcore's default backend search.
+It offers a search experience like users know from popular web search engines.

-It does not need any configuration or external applications to be installed.
+It does not need any configuration nor external applications to be installed.

 ## Problems with Pimcore's built-in search functionality